 Dutch sleuth hopes for breakthrough in biggest US art heist

-In this Thursday, March 11, 2010 file photo, a plaque marks the empty frame from which thieves cut Rembrandt's "The Storm on the Sea of Galilee," which remains on display at the Isabella Stewart Gardner Museum in Boston.
+In this March 21, 1990 file photo, a security guard stands outside the Dutch Room of the Isabella Stewart Gardner Museum in Boston, where robbers stole more than a dozen works of art by Rembrandt, Vermeer, Degas, Manet and others, in an early morning robbery March 18, 1990.
 A Dutch sleuth has his sights set on what he calls the "Holy Grail" of stolen art: A collection worth $500 million snatched in 1990 in the largest art heist in U.S. history from Boston's Isabella Stewart Gardner Museum.

 Discussions